sfeir-open-source/sfeir-school-dbt/docs/markdown/60-quality/10-always-test.md

 Delivering qualitative models and allowing robust data-driven decision require testing.

-dbt tests helps ensure the accuracy and reliability of data transformations and models.
+_dbt tests_ helps ensure the accuracy and reliability of data transformations and models.

-Tests in dbt are powerful, and convenient!
+Tests in _dbt_ are powerful, and convenient!

 ##==##
 # What are test good for in dbt ?

-Tests in dbt help you...
+Tests in _dbt_ help you:

 * Provide data integrity
 * Detect regression